kandula-rakesh/MLOps/README.md

 1. Data Ingestion :
     * The data is first read as csv during the Data Ingestion phase.
-    * The data is then divided into training and testing groups and saved as a csv file.
+    * Then data is then divided into training and testing groups and saved as a csv file.

 2. Data Transformation :
     * In this phase a ColumnTransformer Pipeline is created.